Lake Lucerne: History

+Lake Lucerne was formed at the end of the last ice age, from the meltwater of the Reuss Glacier.
+The glacier melted from 20,000 to 15,000 BCE to create many of the lakes in central Switzerland.

-Archaeologists surveying the lake-bed (during the construction of a pipeline) from 2019 to 2021 found the remains of a Bronze Age village with artifacts dating to around 1000 BC.
+Archaeologists surveying the lake-bed (during the construction of a pipeline) from 2019 to 2021 found the remains of a Bronze Age village with artifacts dating to around 1000 BCE.
 Later, the new findings indicated that the area was settled 2,000 years earlier than historians previously thought.

+The lake was used as an axis for transportation since at least the opening of the Gotthard Pass in 1230 as a major route through the Alps, due to its location at the center of the corridor.
+The lake was the only connection through the route until 1863.
+The first steamer, the Stadt Luzern, began operation in 1837, modernizing transport of goods and passengers across the lake.

 The Swiss Armed Forces historically used Lake Lucerne as a dumping ground for old munitions, with an estimated 3,300 tonnes of munitions currently submerged in the lake.
 The Swiss Defence Department has offered a prize of 50,000 francs (£45,000) for the best proposal to safely remove the munitions.

 Geography

-The lake has a complicated shape, with several sharp bends and four arms.
-The nine different parts of the lake have individual designations:
+The lake has an irregular shape, with several sharp bends and four arms.
+The nine different parts of the lake each have individual designations: